kingluo/lua-resty-ffi/README.md

 This library provides an efficient and generic API to do programming in other languages.

 **Features:**
-* simple but extensible interface
+* simple but extensible interface, supports any language with C ABI compliant
 * once and for all, no need to write C/Lua codes to do coupling anymore
 * high performance, 3~4 times faster than unix domain socket way
 * bridges for python/java, once and for all